unioslo/tsd-file-api/doc/generic-tables.md

 Each instance of the handler must specify access control rules

 For Nettskjema:
-- user has to choose who is a member of pXX-nettskjema-admin-group
+- user has to choose who is a member of pXX-nettskjema-admin-group, this could default to e.g. all project members
 - this determines who can:
     - edit and delete data,
     - edit table metadata